Scientific Name

 Etymology

-The specific epithet "truncata (trunk-AH-tuh)" means "maimed" or "mutilated" and refers to the leaf tips that end abruptly with a flat window.
+The specific epithet "truncata" (pronounced "trunk-AH-tuh") means "maimed, mutilated" and refers to the leaf tips of this species, which end abruptly with a flat window.

 Origin